ypaulsussman/yblog/content/other_peoples_lines.md

 Standard English is a convenient abstraction, like the average man. -Geroge Leslie Brook, English professor, author (1910-1987)

 Poetry is a purging of the world's poverty and change and evil and death.
-It is a present perfecting, a satisfaction in the irremediable poverty of life. –Wallace Stevens, poet (1879-1955)
+It is a present perfecting, a satisfaction in the irremediable poverty of life. -Wallace Stevens, poet (1879-1955)

 Nobody realizes that some people expend tremendous energy merely to be normal. -Albert Camus, writer, philosopher, Nobel laureate (1913-1960)

 There is always a philosophy for lack of courage. -Albert Camus, writer, philosopher, Nobel laureate (1913-1960)

-The greatest saving one can make in the order of thought is to accept the unintelligibility of the world -- and to pay attention to man. -Albert Camus, writer, philosopher, Nobel laureate (1913-1960)
+The greatest saving one can make in the order of thought is to accept the unintelligibility of the world - and to pay attention to man. -Albert Camus, writer, philosopher, Nobel laureate (1913-1960)

 Homo sapiens is the species that invents symbols in which to invest passion and authority, then forgets that symbols are inventions. -Joyce Carol Oates, writer (b.
 1938)